TRaSH-/TRaSH-/README.md

 - **API Limit Management** - Optimize the use of limited API indexers without exceeding rate limits.

 ### 🏗️ **Media Server Architecture**
-Establishing a proper file and folder structure is crucial for:
+How to establish a proper and optimal share and folder structure that supports hardlinks and atomic moves
 - **Enhanced Security** - Granular access control for applications.
 - **Hardlinks** - Efficient disk usage through shared files across locations.
 - **Atomic Moves** - Instantaneous file operations across your system.